tryethernal/ethernal-cli/README.md

 ```

 ### -l
 Only watch artifact changes, do not listen to transactions.
-Useful if your ran the ```ethernal listen -s``` somewhere else.
+Useful if you ran the ```ethernal listen -s``` somewhere else.
 ```bash
 ethernal listen -l
 ```